 Your involvement at the Center for Educational Justice helps us advance the conversation on practices, scholarship and other pressing matters that affect all educators—and their students.

 Each year, the Center for Educational Justice hosts a day-long seminar that focuses on topics of leadership and educational justice.
-View the program for this year's event.

 The Center for Education Justice (CEJ) was formed in 2006, through the University of Redlands School of Education, with a four-part mission: